SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/add-relation.md

 1. In the **Relation** dialog, select companies and contacts under **Active part** and **Passive part** as required.
 Specify them either by clicking the arrow and selecting the required company or contact in the displayed list box, by typing in the whole or the beginning of the name.
 (See [FastSearcher][1] and [The History list][2]).

-1. In the **Relation** list box, specify what relationship there is between the active and passive parties, "owns" for example.
-The available alternatives are defined in SuperOffice Settings and maintenance.
+1. In the **Relation** list box, specify what relationship there is between the active and passive parties, "owns" for example. [!include[SM](../../learn/includes/are-defined-sm.md)]

     > [!NOTE]
     > The alternatives displayed in this list box also depend on if it is a relation between a company and a contact or between two contacts.

 1. Enter any additional information as free text in the **Description** field.
-If you type in anything here, a paperclip symbol (![icon][img1]) is displayed on the relevant line in the **Relations** section tab.
+If you type in anything here, a ![icon][img1] paperclip symbol is displayed on the relevant line in the **Relations** section tab.

 1. The **Result** field is automatically updated according to the information in the **Relation** field.
 Example: If you selected "owns" as a relationship, the result will show who owns whom, and who is owned by whom.